stimm-ai/stimm/docs/usage/cli.md

 - **“Agent not found”** – Ensure the agent exists in the database (create it via the web interface or API).
 - **“Cannot connect to LiveKit”** – Verify that LiveKit is running and the `LIVEKIT_URL` environment variable is correct.
 - **“No audio heard”** – Check your microphone permissions and that your speakers are working.
 Use the `test echo` command to verify the audio pipeline.
+- **“ModuleNotFoundError: No module named 'pyaudio'”** – The CLI audio tools require the `audio` extra.
+Run `uv sync --extra audio` to install it.

 ## Next Steps